pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

 ## Compatibility

-As new fields are added into the structs in the `kvproto` repository.
 The requests with configurable timeout values would take effect on newer versions.
 These fields are expected not to take effect when down-grading the cluster theoretically.

 ## More comprehensive solution